+We provide also inflatable domes for outdoor and indoor.
 The primary goal of a planetarium projection dome is a seamless surface upon which to display a representation of the star field.
 To that end, each manufacturer has a unique approach to fabrication and installation.
 For example, Spitz domes consist of pre-coated panels that are said to be quite durable and very uniform in color.
-Again, your eye and budget will have to be the judge as to which you prefer.

 Domes also come in different reflectivity – that is, they are painted or coated with materials that reflect different amounts of light.
 This is said to reduce cross-bounce: the effect of illuminating one side of the screen and having reflected light show up on the other side of the screen, reducing the overall contrast of the image.

 Your operative philosophy will most likely dictate whether or not your dome is to be tilted.
 The argument goes something like this.
 Flat domes preserve the sense of horizon and can maximize seating capacity.
 Tilt domes allow the audience to be closer to the action and provide a greater sense of immersion.